SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

-## Configure SAP S/4HANA On-Premise System
+## Configure SAP S/4HANA for business scenario
-In this section, you will configure the Purchase Requisition Flexible workflow and create a background job that reads all the generated workflow instances and sends them to the event mesh.
-After this step, the event mesh webhook subscription will send the Team's message to the approver.
+In this section, you will configure the purchase requisition flexible workflow and create a background job.This background job will read all the generated workflow instances and sends them to the SAP Event Mesh.

 ### Prerequisites
 Moderate knowledge of SAP ABAP, assigning user roles & navigating through SAP.

 ### Flexible Workflow Activation
-In this step, you will create a Flexible workflow, which will send a request(Workflow instance/Workitem) to an approver when you create a purchase requisition with a net amount greater than or equal to 500 USD in your SAP S/4HANA system.
+In this step, you will create a flexible workflow, which will send a request(Workflow instance/Workitem) to an approver when you create a purchase requisition with a net amount greater than or equal to 500 USD in your SAP S/4HANA system.

 >Note: This step is optional if you already have an existing workflow running in your SAP S/4HANA system.
 Ensure that you deactivate other workflows before creating and activating this new workflow.